-Holding my dog up against my chest moments before he had peacefully taken his last few breaths this past Saturday evening, I thought about how cold his hands and feet were; how slow his heart beat and breathing were; and just how much he had shrunk and atrophied.
-Of course, these are all the consequences of aging, a topic that I try to avoid thinking about as all get out because thinking about aging inevitably leads to an inner dialogue about your own mortality, or the mortality of those close to you.
+Holding my dog up against my chest moments before he had peacefully taken his last few breaths, I thought about how cold his hands and feet were; how slow his heart beat and breathing were; and just how much he had shrunk and atrophied.
+Of course, these are all the consequences of aging, a topic that I try to avoid thinking about because thinking about aging leads to thinking about your own mortality, or the mortality of those close to you.

-Lo and behold, there is a great amount of money spent on all the things that could potentially delay the aging process and the advent of the diseases associated with it – including, but by far not limited to, hormone replacement therapy and massive vitamin supplementation.
-Unfortunately, this desire to push back Father Time has spawned and perpetuated some pretty awful ideas which have no basis in any reasonable level of evidence.
+A great amount of money is spent on things that could possibly delay the aging and the advent of the diseases associated with it, including hormone replacement therapy.
+But this demented idea to meaningfully delay aging has spawned some dreadful ideas that have little basis in science.

-One such idea, actually a few related ideas that I’ll roll into one idea here, is to limit the amount of glucose our cells burn over the course of a lifetime, so as to turn on a primitive stress response mechanism called autophagy, a process whereby cells degrade and recycle their dysfunctional components in the face of nutrient depleted conditions.
-Unfortunately, this necessarily entails burning proportionately more fatty acids for fuel (or what’s called being “fat adapted” in horribly egregious articles filled with wishful thinking like this one) and turning down thyroid functioning, or the rate at which we live, adaptations that are directly at odds with reaching our full potential as human beings.
+One such idea, actually a few related ideas that I’ll roll into one idea here, is to limit the amount of glucose our cells burn over the course of a lifetime, so as to turn on a primitive stress response mechanism called autophagy, a process whereby cells degrade and recycle their dysfunctional components in nutrient depleted conditions.
+Unfortunately, this entails burning more fatty acids for fuel (or being “fat adapted” in horribly egregious articles filled with wishful thinking like this one) and turning down thyroid functioning, or the rate at which we live -- adaptations that are directly at odds with reaching our full potential as humans.

-Mainly, the physiological changes which I am most interested in are the increased secretion of ACTH, insulin, and beta-endorphins (anandamides and 2-araichdonylglycerol [derived from arachidonic acid]) and decreased secretion and tissue responsiveness to the thyroid hormones – all of which are disease-promoting in excess, while incidentally predisposing to weight gain.
+The physiological adaptations I am most interested in are the increased secretion of ACTH, insulin, and beta-endorphins (anandamides and 2-araichdonylglycerol [derived from arachidonic acid]) and decreased secretion and tissue responsiveness to the thyroid hormones – all of which are disease-promoting in excess, while incidentally predisposing to weight gain.
 ACTH is a subject that deserves its own post.
-Ditto for the beta-endorphins.
-The discussion herein will center on the thyroid hormone, especially since I’m highly motivated at this moment to avoid all quibbling over insignificant details and minutiae at all costs.
+The same goes for the beta-endorphins.
+The discussion herein will center on the thyroid hormone.

 Maintaining tissue responsiveness to hormones is, I believe, a key factor in slowing down the aging process.
 Consider Progeria, a syndrome famous for producing an apparent accelerated aging in children.
 Progeria is characterized by a massive reduction in the responsiveness of cells to all hormones – a defect thought to drive the degenerative conditions that appear in children with the condition.